 Are all the products at The Organic Place certified organic?

-All of our fruits, vegetables and eggs are certified organic from Australian Farmers.
-We do stock a small supply of non-organic certified grocery items (just 2%) this is because our local area does not have a health food store and we wanted to be able to provide healthy food products (some which may not be certified organic) to our customers.
+All of our fruits, vegetables, eggs and meats are certified organic from Australian Farmers.
+Every Thursday after our deliveries are completed we list all the produce we purchased from the market, the farm of origin and organic certification on our social media pages.
+We do stock a small supply of non-organic certified grocery items (just 1%) this is because our local area does not have a health food store and we wanted to be able to provide healthy food products (some which may not be certified organic) to our customers.
 Rest assured though, we will always specify if something isn’t certified organic and if we wouldn’t eat it or feed it to our family it wouldn’t be in our store!

 How do we know that all the fruit, vegetables and eggs we supply at The Organic Place are certified organic?